Want to improve your work? Free folio reviews availableFind out more

 to over 150 years of industry knowledge to the resources they need to thrive to the people and ideas they need to innovate to business opportunities in Scotland and abroad to industry leading legal representation

-Email opens are above the organisation average with clicks and page visits steadily growing.
-Though the change to online is not an unmitigated success, working with the data is showing how we can improve what we are delivering to members to give them what they want to see more quickly.
+The result was immediate with email opens, clicks and page visits for the QR increasing.
+Working with the data we’ve steadily improved what we are delivering to members to give them what they want to see more quickly.

 New campaigns and sub-brands